Battersea (UK Parliament constituency): Major events

 The two seats have been rejoined since 1983, such that some areas of Battersea South became part of the adjoining Tooting seat.
 Alf Dubs (Labour), before the election the incumbent for Battersea South, won Battersea in 1983.
 Conservative John Bowis won in the next elections, 1987 and 1992.
-Martin Linton, a Labour politician, took it back in 1997 and held the seat until 2010.
+Martin Linton, a Labour politician, took it back in 1997 and held the seat until 2010, when it was recaptured by the Conservatives' Jane Ellison.
+The constituency's bellwether status was broken in 2017 when Marsha de Cordova won for Labour.
+She retained the seat in 2019 and again in 2024, when she achieved a records majority of 25.6%.

-Minor events including in the split of this constituency period
+Minor events

 In 2001, the candidate T.E Barber used the candidate description "No fruit out of context party", and advocated the end of, amongst other crimes against food, pineapples on pizza.

-In the book Things Can Only Get Better: Eighteen Miserable Years in the Life of a Labour Supporter, John O'Farrell describes his experiences of being the secretary of Queenstown Branch of the Battersea Labour party, during which time the branch suffered a net loss at every local election and lost in 1987 their MP, Alf Dubs.
+In the book Things Can Only Get Better: Eighteen Miserable Years in the Life of a Labour Supporter, John O'Farrell describes his experiences of being the secretary of Queenstown Branch of the Battersea Labour party, during which time the branch suffered a net loss at every local election and, in 1987, lost their MP, Alf Dubs.

 Benefiting from an exclusivity arrangement, the old Battersea North was one of two seats in London to have had a Communist MP: Shapurji Saklatvala represented the area from 1922 to 1929.
 A wealthy aristocratic Indian, he was among the five Communists elected to the national chamber in its history and was the third of the young Socialist Labour/Communist/Labour parties from an ethnic minority background.
 At first, Saklatvala had local Labour party support and was also a member of that party but then stood as a Communist in 1924 with local Labour party backing.
 The head office of the less radical Labour party mandated an official Labour candidate stand against him in 1929.
 The Battersea Labour Club (a drinking club not directly connected with the political party) had a notice on its notice board up until the 1980s banning Communists from admission to the club.